dddrrreee/cs140e-22win/labs/8-threads/README.md

      call out to C code to print out its values so you can sanity check that they make sense.

+The other big routine is `rpi_start_thread`:

+  - `rpi_start_thread` will context switch into the first thread it removes from the run queue.
+Doing so will require creating a dummy thread (store it in the `scheduler_thread` global variable) so that when there are no more runnable threads, `rpi_cswitch` will transfer control back and we can return back to the main program.
+    (If you run into problems, try first just rebooting when there are no runnable threads.)

 What to do for `rpi_start_thread`:
   1. If the runqueue is empty, return.
   2. Otherwise: allocate a thread block, set the `scheduler_thread`